JOBS DONE

 ---------------------------------------------------------------------------------------------------------------

-(1) Propose the basics of our scheme for the development of Honduras, aiming for plentiful peace and prosperity for all, by means of ethics and productivity -with two key elements: economic pragmatism and management excellence.
+(1) Propose our Scheme for the Progress of Honduras, for plentiful peace and prosperity for all, by means of ethics and productivity -with two key elements: economic pragmatism and management excellence.

-(2) Per our proposal to the board of directors of a national development bank, immediately increase by 100% the efficiency of the audit department –in operations for more than 50 years; directing and motivating the personnel adequately, and optimizing the coverage regarding periods of time, auditing subjects and frequency of works.
-This achievement, with no precedent in that bank, also satisfied the requirements of national authorities, external to the bank –of both (a) the comptroller authority (which gave their maximum grade) and (b) the banking policies authority as well.
+(2) Per our proposal to the board of directors of a national development bank, immediately increase by 100% the efficiency of the audit department –in operations since the 50s; directing and motivating the personnel adequately, and optimizing elapsed-time coverage and auditing subjects, while increasing the frequency of audits.
+This achievement, with no precedent in that bank, also satisfied the requirements of the national authorities, external to the bank –of both (a) the controlling institute (TSC) which gave us their maximum grade, and (b) the banking-policies institute (CNBS) as well.

-(3) In three months, increase by more than 50% the yearly quantity of loans granted by the agricultural state bank of Honduras; since, due to a massive use of corn for fuel in USA in 2006, for 2007 and 2008 it was expected that severe inflation would affect several food products in Honduras: chicken, meat, pork, milk, eggs.
-However, inflation resulted to be almost imperceptible, partially thanks to that massive increase in financing of corn production; which required a marketing campaign to potential producers (who had abandoned corn production in Honduras) and effective organizational and operative work.
-Besides, yearly loans to other items were doubled; while loan default was decreased by a 50% in loans with own funds and by nearly 25% in loans with other funds.
+(3) In three months, increase by more than 50% the yearly quantity of loans granted by the agricultural national bank of Honduras; since, due to the conditions in the corn markets exporting to Honduras, it was expected that severe inflation would affect several food products in Honduras: chicken, meat, pork, milk, eggs.
+However, inflation resulted to be almost imperceptible, partially thanks to that massive increase in financing of corn production which required a marketing campaign to potential producers (who had abandoned corn production in Honduras) and effective organizational and operative work.
+Besides, yearly loans to other items were doubled.
+At the same time, total loan default was decreased by about 50% in loans with own funds and by nearly 25% in loans with other funds.

 ---------------------------------------------------------------------------------------------------------------

-The jobs done listed above are selected examples of the work Optimal Solutions delivers.
+The 63 jobs listed above are selected examples of the work LUIS MOLINA delivers.
 With some exceptions, goal dates and quantities are not included for brevity.

-The jobs in blue are services we have rendered in OS' three areas of Special Services.
-Go to the Special Services page to see the special services summarized.
+The jobs in blue are services of OS' three areas of Special Services.
+Go to the Special Services page to see a list of our special services.

 |